 Select members of staff were advised to work from home.
 Those members of staff remaining to work on disaster recovery tasks were placed in our second building, unit 8.
 Internet access was provided to staff via 4G routers and tethering mobile phones.
 Emergency access to incoming email was enabled via our email filtering provider, FuseMail, who provided a web accessible location for our email.
 Telephone numbers were re-routed so calls could be taken, and backups were provided to relevant staff members so they could work on restoring services.

-What was prioritised in terms of the DR process?
+What was prioritized in terms of the DR process?

 For our IT team, the priorities initially were in ensuring internet and email access for members of staff, and that telephone calls could be taken.
 Once the most basic IT services had been provided, the IT team was then focused on dealing with the water damaged servers.
 The servers were removed from the server room, first dried manually, then left to dry, to give them a chance of coming back online.
 After PAT tests were performed to confirm it was safe to attempt to turn the servers back on, by Wednesday, miraculously, about three-quarters of the servers came back online.